Big Pigeon - Pottawattamie County, Iowa

 Northwest Africa in WWII

-• Sicily, 1943 - Operation Husky landings on the south coast 9 July, campaign ended 17 August with the Axis withdrawal from Messina.
+• Sicily, 1943 - Operation Husky landings on the south coast began on 9 July.
+The Sicily campaign ended on 17 August with the Axis withdrawal from Messina across the straits to the Italian mainland.

 The Allies then began their long slog north up the Italian peninsula.
 Their advance was halted by German fortifications for extended periods during both the winter of 1943-44 and the winter of 1944-45.

-The August 1944 Anvil-Dragoon landing in Southern France used troops drawn from the Italian campaign.
-These troops moved northward and became part of ETO.
+The August 1944 Operation Dragoon landing in Southern France used troops drawn from the Italian campaign.
+These troops moved northward and after a month became part of ETO.

-Combat in northern Italy continued until German surrender on 2 May 1945.
+Combat in northern Italy continued until the Axis surrender on 2 May 1945.

 Allied Progress in Italy - July 1943 to May 1945